Maartii/Jester/README.md

 # Jester
-Jester is a plugin for the Among Us private server [Impostor](https://github.com/Impostor/Impostor).
-The plugin adds a special Jester-role to the game.
+*Jester* is a plugin for the Among Us private server [Impostor](https://github.com/Impostor/Impostor) that adds a special Jester-role to the game.
 When the Jester gets voted out during a meeting, the Jester wins and everyone else loses.
+This adds a special twist to the usual dynamic of Among Us because players now have to be careful who they vote.
+If someone seems suspicious they could be an imposter, but they might also just be the Jester!

 ## How it works